Shreyanshdiwakar/project-clay-chatbot/README.md

 - Chat UI with message history (user and bot messages)
 - Responsive design with Tailwind CSS
-- Integration with OpenRouter API using DeepSeek Chat model
+- Integration with OpenAI API for language models
 - Loading spinner during API responses
 - Academic counselor persona to help students with extracurricular planning
 - Thinking process visualization that shows the AI's reasoning in real-time